Renunciation

 MN117

-Based on Right View, once Right Intention for Renunciation is fully established and continually reinforced, Right Intention acts as the 'power,' the catalyst for all future actions on the path.
+Based on Right View, once Right Intention for Renunciation is fully established and continually reinforced, Right Intention acts as the 'power', the catalyst for all future actions on the path.
 This is because the mind is no longer scattered among its many attachments and entanglements, that greatly weaken effort and cause stress and suffering.
 Single-minded Right Intention provides a joy that enables effortless motivation to continue the practice.
 Without Right Intention for renunciation of the Five Aggregates, liberation is not possible.

 Renunciation and letting go are based on the understanding that intention is the "power" behind one's actions.
 Once single-minded Right Intention is in place, and one understands that success is based on establishing the right causes and conditions, the mind will naturally find a way to bring about the intention naturally.